 While our two year old son was with us on this trip, nothing we did in Belfast was specifically for kids.
 (And he still had a blast!)
 The entire city of Belfast is very kid-friendly, and this itinerary equally as great for a trip to Belfast with kids as it is for a kid-free trip.

 Disclaimer: Toddling Traveler participates in affiliate programs.
 We may earn a small commission for items purchased through our links, at no extra charge to you.

 How to Get to Belfast

 Belfast has two airports- the George Best Belfast City Airport and the larger, Belfast International Airport.
 If you’re coming from the United States, however, it can be fairly expensive and require more connections to fly directly into Belfast.
 For that reason, we opted to fly in and out of the Dublin International Airport and rent a car from there.
 It’s an easy drive from the Dublin Airport to Belfast and took us just under 2 hours.
-(We also took advantage of flying through Dublin by spending two nights in Dublin before leaving Ireland.)
+(We also took advantage of flying through Dublin by spending 2 nights in Dublin before leaving Ireland.)

 Although a car is the preferred method of transportation for getting around Northern Ireland, Belfast is also accessible by both bus and train.
 Regular transportation via Translink operates from Dublin and connects Belfast to the rest of Northern Ireland.